chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 ENTRYPOINT ["./hello"]
 ```

-Copy the text in to your Dockerfile, save, and close it.
+Add this text to your Dockerfile, save, and close it.

 Next, start Docker Engine on your machine.
 Execute the following command in your terminal.
 The `-f` flag specifies the Dockerfile which we are using to build from, and the `-t` flag will tag our image with a meaningful name.